ndronos/c-nomorph/C-as-Punk-Rock.md

 In... the... had to be inside of main, because getting... is too much math for the startup phase of the program.

+Because the main function is effectively called by the operating system, its declaration must have one of two forms that the OS knows how to use:

+either

+    int main(void)          //which can be written as int main()

+or

+    int main(int, char**)             //where the two inputs are customarily named: int main(int argc, char** argv)

 (Klemens, 2015) C 101 pp. 352-353
 ```